 California’s Eastern Sierra mountain range extends from the Nevada state line in the north all the way to Lone Pine in the south and includes famous sites like Mono Lake, Mammoth Lakes, Mount Whitney and Yosemite.

-The Eastern Sierras come alive with color in fall, making them one of the best places to visit in October in the USA.
+The Eastern Sierras come alive with color in fall, making them one of the best places to visit in October in the USA and also to enjoy autumn in California.
 Particularly beautiful are the shimmering, bright yellow Aspen forests here.
 While skiers love Mammoth for its winter wonderland as a California winter escape, fall is fabulous here, too.

 Bathe in this magical forest beauty at Mammoth Lakes with a hike around Convict Lake or set out on one of the many dedicated bike trails here.
 It’s an ideal way to take in fall.